JesseEmond/blitz-2022-inscription/README.md

 Surprisingly, that greedy approach did really well and iterating on this approach helped us get to the `5700+` points range, by introducing randomness for placements with equal touchpoints and trying multiple times with that randomness as fast as possible within our 1 second window.

+But, as we improved our score on the leaderboard, so did Marc's.
+He kept replying on the thread with pictures of his score going up, and so did our anxiety levels.
+We had to dive a bit more in the challenge details to know where to focus our attention to squeeze out more points.

 ### Challenge Levels Detailed

 #### Optimal solution dimensions